Tom2277/NodeJsIncrementalWalkthrough/README.md

 # An Incremental Guide through NodeJS

-Because more code examples are always good in my opinion given the changing syntax over-time.
+Because more code examples are always good, in my opinion, given the changing syntax over-time.

 Because it is sometimes tricky to see why scaffolded projects are the way they are and how they relate to simple tutorials.